Painting / Mixed Media

 WATER SERIES I

 The body and Nature are intrinsically dependent on water to survive - water binds the two.
-This first series of abstract paintings exploring water seeks to translate our relationship with arguably the most powerful element of them all.
-Water has the potential to heal the body yet also the potential to wipe the body out (and the collective human species) out on a mass scale.
+This first series of abstract paintings exploring water seeks to translate our body's relationship with arguably the most powerful element of them all.
+Water has the potential to heal the body yet also the potential to wipe the body out (and the collective human species) on a mass scale.

 How we perceive our bodies is at worst, through perceptions of body idealisms we see on social media, online shopping and online advertising.
 At best, we still view, perceive and understand our bodies in simulations of it or "second hand" viewing: through a mirror or a photograph.
 For this body of work, Ruth uses Michel Foucault's concept of “heterotopias” or 'spaceless spaces' and applies it to how we understand our physical self.